-Infamous Russian Leader.
+Infamous Dictator of The Soviet Union.
 President Truman's white house physician, Wallace H Graham, said in 1989 (trumanlibrary.org/oralhist/grahamw.htm): "Before I met him, I had thought he was a large man.
 I thought he would be a great big huge person, but no, he wasn't at all.
 He and Hitler were about the same height, approximately five feet, eight.
 I saw Hitler many, many times, and Goering and Goebbels.
 Stalin was a broad fellow, with a very heavily pock-marked face"

 Stalin has also been described as 5ft 4,5,6...Harry Truman once commented in Life "I was surprised at Stalin's stature - he was not over 5 feet 5 or 6 inches tall.
 When we had pictures taken, he would usually stand on the step above me.
 Churchill would do the same thing."